Four Locust Farms:

 Modern Operations and Legacy

-Today, Four Locust Farms continues its beef cow-calf operation under R. Z. Tucker, blending tradition with modern techniques to preserve its historical significance.
+Today, Four Locust Farms continues its beef cow-calf operation under R. Z. and R. D. Tucker, blending tradition with modern techniques to preserve its historical significance.

 Operations